-This post was most recently updated on September 14th, 2018
+This post was most recently updated on October 15th, 2018

 Skillshare made a significant tweak to their search algorithm recently.
 We believe the change was made around the beginning of June 2018.

 The first reports of the change in a negative sense came on June 3rd, by David who reported in our Facebook discussion group that his premium minutes had “plummeted” since 1st June.

 Interestingly, I’d made a post on June 1st asking if anyone had seen their premium minutes increase over previous days.
 I proposed that a new Skillshare promotion was driving more signups and premium minutes.
 Not many people agreed that they were seeing more minutes, and it was mentioned that the new promotion may be targetted to specific demographics.
 In hindsight, perhaps this was an early indication of the SEO change, because, unlike David, I’ve seen my premium minutes increase.

 So what information do we have?
 Well, David said that some of his most popular classes can no longer be found by searching for them (“many of my bestselling courses that had previously appeared top, or near the top, for their particular keyword phrases have suddenly disappeared without a trace – i.e. I am unable to find them with a direct search for the title of the course“).

 Mark replied and agreed that he was seeing the same thing, “our courses have disappeared out of search“.